Note

 print(p)

-# If there are touch points, access the first point's coordinates and event type
+# If there are touch points, you can access the coordinates and event type of the first touch point

 # print(p[0].x) # X coordinate